Dr Guthrie's List D Schools, Edinburgh.

 This routine continued in all weather conditions,

-including rain, hail, sunshine, and even during a blizzard
+Including rain, hail, sunshine, and even during a blizzard

-with six inches of snow on the ground.
+With six inches of snow on the ground.

 I have this memory that it must have been the year the clocks didn't go back,

-because it was still dark at 9 o'clock in the morning,
+Because it was still dark at 9 o'clock in the morning,

-maybe the winter of 1970-1971.
+Maybe the winter of 1970-1971.

 That day, all the boys were covered in centimeters of snow, marching up and down the square.